thekhyatigandhi/SVG-Logo-Maker/README.md

 In the command line, use "npm install" to install dependecies. </br>
 Use the command "npm install --save-dev jest" to install Jest as a devDependency. </br>

+## Test

+After installing Jest, Type "npm test" in the command line to run the tests

 ## Usage

 Open your terminal and navigate to the project folder by using the cd command.
 For example, if your project folder is named "SVG-LOGO-MAKER", you can type: cd SVG-LOGO-MAKER </br>